-Knightsbridge is a wonderful place to live if you are lucky enough to be planning a move there.
+This part of London is a wonderful place to live if you are lucky enough to be planning on moving to Knightsbridge.
 Here we look at facts and information about the area to help you before and after your move to this affluent part of London.

 With a 5* Ofsted rated primary school, no less than 4 tube stations nearby, 3 Michelin starred restaurants and only a short drive from central London, it is no wonder Knightsbridge is such a desirable area to move to.

 The area is famous for luxurious retail areas and affluent visitors, but the stunning properties to rent or buy here draw a wide range of residents including foreign dignitaries, young families and young professionals.
 Sitting next to Hyde Park, Knightsbridge is visually leafy and green, with the listed Victorian buildings forming a grand and opulent outlook.

 The area also contains Harvey Nichols and Harrods and of course easy access to fashionable Sloane Street so there are numerous opportunities for some retail therapy.
 The various superb restaurants featuring every cuisine you can think of mean you can also wine and dine as often as you like without ever getting bored.
 There’s plenty to love about Knightsbridge.